A Predictive Visual Analytics System for Studying Neurodegenerative Disease based on DTI Fiber Tracts: Evaluation

+We begin by applying the ML pipeline to the entire data, including $68$ PD and $68$ HC subjects (their age and gender distributions are shown in \autoref{fig:fusformSteps}\glf{A}).
+The resultant overall prediction accuracy is 70.1\% and $F_1$ is $0.701$ (\autoref{fig:fusformSteps}\glf{B}).
+The saliency measures for the three modalities are displayed in \autoref{fig:fusformSteps}\glf{C}.
+In the region exploration module (\autoref{fig:fusformSteps}\glf{C}-1), the system suggests that the fusiform region (FG) is the best predictor.
+Thus, we select FG to explore the saliency measures of features within FG.
+From the result shown in \autoref{fig:fusformSteps}\glf{C}-2, the top-salient feature within FG is the mean of the mode of anisotropy (MMO).
+The mode of anisotropy (MO) is a shape metric representing diffusion patterns.
+We should note that, during an interactive exploration, we observe that MMO is the top-salient feature for many other regions and the whole brain.
+This can happen because the decrease of MO is often used as one of the indicators of PD~\cite{prange2019early}.

+We move on to the group-level analysis using the linked information visualization module.
+We first use the parallel coordinates (\autoref{fig:fusformSteps}\glf{D}-1) to see the trends of the top-11 features selected from the feature exploration module.
+For all the features, we can see a high variation among scans (one scan is represented as one polyline in the parallel coordinates).
+While we can see many overlaps between PD and HC for most of the features, MMO placed at the far left shows a clearer difference between them (many PD subjects have a higher MMO value).
+From the scatterplot of MMO and $Pr($PD$)$ (\glf{D}-2), we can see a positive linear trend with a relatively clear separation between PD and HC, indicating MMO is a relatively good indicator of PD.

-After selecting two interesting subjects, the fibers are rendered in the 3D views and colored by MO.
-As we have found that the PD group has higher overall mean MO values, we inspect the dis-aggregated MO values as they are distributed on the fibers to look for patterns.
-For some HC subjects with low mean MO, we find a tendency to have a fuller set of fibers around the lower, outer egdes as can be seen in Fig.~\ref{fig:fusformSteps} \glf{E} and in another example Fig.~\ref{fig:infovis} \glf{E}.
-Those areas tend to also have lower MO values for both groups.
-Another common structural characteristic is that some subjects have fewer fibers connecting the occipital and parietal lobes; the ellipse parts in Fig.~\ref{fig:fusformSteps} \glf{E}.
-This is an interesting to feature to investigate further, since reduced fiber density connecting between the occipital and parietal lobes has been suggested to be a possible sign of diseased brain atrophy in PD~\cite{10.1093/brain/awh088}.
+Afterward, we select multiple subjects from the PD and HC groups to compare their difference with the 3D fiber rendering module.
+As we have already found the PD group tends to have higher MMO values (as shown in \autoref{fig:fusformSteps}\glf{D}-2), here we further inspect MO values in a fiber level.
+We find that some HC subjects with a low mean MO tend to have more fibers around the area annotated with the dashed-black ellipse in \autoref{fig:fusformSteps}\glf{E} (note that while we only show one example here, we see other subjects have a similar pattern).
+Another common structural characteristic is that some PD subjects have fewer fibers between the occipital and parietal lobes (i.e., the area annotated with the green arrows in \autoref{fig:fusformSteps}\glf{E}).
+This is an interesting finding for further investigation because the reduced fiber density connecting between the occipital and parietal lobes has been suggested to be a possible sign of diseased brain atrophy in PD~\cite{10.1093/brain/awh088}.